Compared to most other visa subclasses, partner visa applications take a long time to process.

 Repeatedly calling the Department is a major no-no when it comes to visa processing.
 They process millions of applications every year and have strict systems and procedures in place.
 In the vast majority of cases they just can’t expedite applications.

 In the rare cases where compassionate and compelling reasons exist for requesting early processing, your application may be prioritised, but you’ll need to provide plenty of evidence to support your claims.

-Visa processing is continuing within the constraints of the current crisis.
+Visa processing is continuing within the constraints of the COVID-19 pandemic.